sergiocollado/potpourri/Notes_on_linux.md

 > sudo apt-get install mlocate
 ```

-if it fails at start, try to
+If it fails at start, try to:

 ```
 > sudo updatedb